Lessons Learned In 10 Years As A Professional Organizer

 A coaching client of mine is a Seventh-day Adventist and observes the Shabbat.
-She had to learn to organize herself and her family life around that important weekly event, as well as find clients who were open to working on Sundays but not on Saturdays.
+She had to learn to organize herself and her family life around that important weekly event and find clients who were open to working on Sundays but not on Saturdays.

 Create multiple sources of income – online and offline

-Back in 2011, when I created my first website all I wanted was to have a place for potential clients to find me but as I started taking training on online marketing, I understood the potential this space held as a possible source of income.
+Back in 2011, when I created my first website, all I wanted was to have a place for potential clients to find me, but as I started taking training on online marketing, I understood the potential this space held as a possible source of income.

-Other ways of creating different sources of income are through the sale of physical products, speaking engagements, becoming an inventor or writing a book (or two!).
+Other ways of creating different sources of income are through the sale of physical products, speaking engagements, becoming an inventor, or writing a book (or two!).

-We have fabulous colleagues who have expanded their businesses through these channels and they are proof that it’s possible.
+We have fabulous colleagues who have expanded their businesses through these channels, and they are proof that it’s possible.

-Finally, I learned that while our passion for organizing never dies, our passion for our business may fade from time to time.
+Finally, I learned that while our passion for organizing never dies, our love for our business may fade from time to time.
 For me, this happened when I felt I had hit a plateau or when I stopped learning new things or applying my skills.